dougeby/IntuneDocs/intune/apple-school-manager-set-up-ios.md

   - **unassigned**
   - **any**
   - **&lt;ASM profile name&gt;**
 4. Select the devices you want to assign.
 The checkbox above the column will select up to 1000 listed devices, and then click **Assign**.
-To enroll more than 1000 devices, repeat the assignment steps until all devices are assigned a ASM profile.
+To enroll more than 1000 devices, repeat the assignment steps until all devices are assigned an ASM profile.

 ## Distribute devices to users

 You can now distribute corporate-owned devices to users.
-When an iOS ASM device is turned on, it will be enrolled for management by Intune.
+When an iOS ASM device is turned on, it is enrolled for management by Intune.
 If the device has been activated and is in use, the profile cannot be applied until the device is factory reset.

 ### How users install and use the Company Portal on their devices

 Devices that are configured with user affinity can install and run the Company Portal app to download apps and manage devices.
-After users receive their devices, they must complete the additional steps described below to complete the Setup Assistant and install the Company Portal app.
+After users receive their devices, they must run Setup Assistant and install the Company Portal app.